easilyBaffled/yt-casting/README.md

 For age-restricted/private videos, export your YouTube cookies as a header string and set it as the `YT_COOKIES_RAW` secret in your repository.
 The script will use this for authenticated downloads.

 ## SABR Streaming
-If a video is SABR-protected, yt-dlp cannot download it.
-The script will mark such videos with `SABR: true` in `youtube_urls.json` and leave `processed: false`.
+When YouTube forces SABR streaming, `yt-dlp` returns a failure.
+The download script now retries automatically with alternate YouTube client profiles (`android` and `web_creator`) before giving up.
+If every strategy fails, the video is flagged with `SABR: true` in `youtube_urls.json` and left with `processed: false` so you can decide on a manual workaround.

 ## Output
 - MP3 files: `static/`